 Here’s a perfect example:

-From there, the car might be sold at a salvage show or in an auction, but now with a permanent salvage history, it is difficult.
+From there, the car might be sold at a salvage show or at an auction, but now that it has a permanent salvage history, it is difficult.

 Is a Salvage Title Always Bad News?